caddev01/christi/README.md

     - removed the icons and indicators from the carousel
     - change the timer card to a timer and score card
     - timer and score card created, footer size to be adjusted.
+    - footer size adjusted
+    - Create a profile page for users
+    - Create a general dashhboard for users results and activities.
+    - Start backend...
 ]

 Tools to use{